gabyr93/Individual-Project-Master-Control/README.md

 ## 2. Our Group's Solution

-Our team built an interpretable lead scoring framework using MasterControl's internal QAL data — 16,644 records spanning early 2024 through early 2026.
+Our team built an interpretable lead scoring framework using MasterControl's internal QAL data, 16,644 records spanning early 2024 through early 2026.
 The goal was to identify which contact profiles and account characteristics are most likely to convert for the MX product.

 We started with EDA to understand data quality and uncover patterns in lead progression across industries, job titles, account tiers, territories, and marketing channels.
-From there, we engineered features to capture enrichment quality and contact profiles, then compared multiple classification models — logistic regression, random forest, and gradient boosting — using ROC-AUC as the primary evaluation metric.
+From there, we engineered features to capture enrichment quality and contact profiles, then compared multiple classification models: logistic regression, random forest, and EBM, using ROC-AUC as the primary evaluation metric.
 The final model generates probability scores for individual leads, producing a ranked prioritization list that Sales can act on directly.
 Feature importance analysis was included to keep the model's logic transparent and actionable.

 The deliverable is a set of targeting recommendations: the industries and job titles MX sales reps should prioritize, along with suggestions for improving data capture on the MasterControl website.